Skip to content

 Detection Logic:

-This configuration validates that when the same API request is issued by different authenticated users, the response fingerprints differ.
-A match indicates that both users received substantively identical data, suggesting the API failed to apply proper authorization filtering.
+This configuration validates that when the same API request is issued by different authenticated users (whether different tenants or different privilege levels), the response fingerprints differ.
+A match indicates that both users received substantively identical data, suggesting the API failed to apply proper authorization filtering based on user identity or privilege level.

 Validation Criteria: